Sunday, September 15, 2024

 Riley: The Riley we first meet is selfish, defensive, and more than a little belligerent - a fair characterization for an addict but not necessarily one that encourages viewers to want to spend time with her.
 We see enough of her daily life to know that she relies heavily on her brother.
 When the Cenobites begin stalking her and her friends, her first impulse is to say that Matt would know what to do (unlikely).
 She gradually emerges as a leader in her own right, keeping the group moving toward the relative safety of Voight's house and hatching a plan to try to save them, even as she still hopes to somehow get her brother back.

 Colin: The boyfriend of Riley's brother, who is emotionally supportive to both of them.
 When Matt gets angry and kicks Riley out, Colin urges her to stay, insisting that this is just a bad night and that things will be better in the morning.
 Matt's disappearance has to be affecting him too, but he only truly lets that show in the immediate aftermath before setting his feelings aside to try to help Riley.
-Given, he's more worried about her relapsing than about running into literal creatures from hell, but he manages to keep it together far better than almost anyone would.
+True, his initial worries are more about her relapsing than about running into literal creatures from hell - but even when the demons appear, he manages to keep it together better than almost anyone would.

 Trevor: Riley's new boyfriend, who kicks off this situation when he leads her to the puzzle box.
 After Matt disappears, he tries to take the box away from Riley, which she sees as a betrayal.
 When they come to find her in the second half, he and Colin fall to arguing almost immediately, leaving it to Riley to keep them both focused on the immediate problem.